Tino Nuñez

-Youth and college
+Early life and education

-Nuñez was a four-year letter-winner at Millikan High School in Long Beach, California.
-With Nuñez on the squad, Millikan ran to four consecutive Moore League Championships as well as one CIF Championship in Nuñez's junior year.
-Personally, Nuñez claimed numerous awards, including Freshman of the Year in his first year and First Team All-Moore League, All-CIF, and league offensive player of the year in his last.
-As a senior, Nuñez scored a team high 25 goals and 18 assists.
+Nuñez played club soccer at North Huntington Beach FC (NHB) and was a four-year letter-winner at Millikan High School in Long Beach, California.
+With Nuñez in the squad, Millikan won four consecutive Moore League Championships as well as one CIF Championship.
+Nuñez earned numerous awards, including Freshman of the Year in his first year and First Team All-Moore League, All-CIF, and Moore League Offensive Player of the Year in his last.
+As a senior, Nuñez scored a team-high 25 goals and 18 assists.

 After high school, Nuñez moved on to Compton Community College's soccer team.
 With the Tartars for only the 2003 season, he earned team MVP honors with 15 goals.

 After the 2003 season, Nuñez transferred to the University of California, Santa Barbara.
 In 2004, his first season with the Gauchos, Nuñez played in 23 games (starting 6), scoring 2 goals and adding 6 assists.
 In addition to Nuñez, the UCSB's 2004 team also featured several other now-professional players including Tyler Rosenlund, Andy Iro, Bryan Byrne, and Ivan Becerra, and the Gauchos marched all the way to the 2004 Division I Men's College Cup, losing on penalties to Indiana University.

 Nuñez had to redshirt the 2005 season to rehabilitate a torn ACL, but made a strong return the following season.
 In 2006, Nuñez played in 19 games (starting 7), scoring 1 goal, as the Gauchos were crowned champions of Division I college soccer by beating the Bruins from the University of California, Los Angeles in the 2006 Division I Men's College Cup in St. Louis, Missouri.
-This marked UCSB's first ever national championship in soccer and only second overall.
+This marked UCSB's first-ever national championship in soccer and only second overall.

 In 2007, Nuñez played in 21 games (all starts), scoring 5 goals and adding 5 assists for the Gauchos.